berndporr/iir1/README.md

 While his original library processes audio arrays this library has been adapted to do realtime processing sample by sample.
-Also, in contrast to the original library the `setup` command won't require the filter order.
+Also, in contrast to the original library the `setup` command won't require the filter order and instead remembers it from the template argument.
-The filter design routines are identical to DSPFilters.

 Enjoy!